March 18, 2026

 • "Quote" and "end quote": Wraps your words in "quotation marks."

 Apple's built-in tool is a fantastic starting point.
-But as you use it more, you might hit its limits, especially if you need more robust features or total privacy for sensitive work.
-When you're ready for a tool that runs completely offline and offers more control, you can explore the features offered by Paraspeech to see what a dedicated, professional-grade system can do for your workflow.
+But as you use it more, you might hit its limits, especially if you need more robust features or local privacy controls for sensitive work.
+When you're ready for a local-first tool with more control, you can explore the features offered by Paraspeech to see what a dedicated, professional-grade system can do for your workflow.

 Key Features to Look for in Mac Dictation Software